j4mie/django-spurl/README.md

     {% spurl base="http://example.com" secure="True" as secure_url %}
     <p>The secure version of the url is {{ secure_url }}</p>

+## Development

+To contribute, fork the repository, make your changes, add some tests, commit, push, and open a pull request.

+### How to run the tests

+Spurl is tested with [nose](http://nose.readthedocs.org).
+Clone the repository, then run `pip install -r test-requirements.txt` to install nose and Django into your virtualenv.
+Then, simply type `nosetests` to find and run all the tests.

 ## (Un)license

 This is free and unencumbered software released into the public domain.